Part 1: RabbitMQ for beginners - What is RabbitMQ?

 Exchanges

-Messages are not published directly to a queue; instead, the producer sends messages to an exchange.
-An exchange is responsible for routing the messages to different queues with the help of bindings and routing keys.
+In RabbitMQ, messages are not published directly to a queue.
+Instead, the producer sends messages to an exchange.
+The exchange is responsible for routing messages to different queues using bindings and routing keys.
 A binding is a link between a queue and an exchange.

 RabbitMQ Exchanges, Bindings and Routing Keys